JackSzwergold/Writing/memories/The Last Passover I Had With My Family.md

 Then I turned and looked at all the the stuff near the sink and saw a huge kitchen knife; maybe if I stabbed him he would stop?
 But then again, what would have happened?
 I would have stabbed my own brother, my sister would most likely blacked out the whole incident and claim she has no idea what would have happened as well.
 If I stabbed him I might have gone to jail for assault despite the fact I did so to defend my own family because “That’s just the way it is…”

 After a few minutes things started to calm down.
-His hands were still on her, but at least was calm enought that I could walk past them and back to the living room.
+His hands were still on her, but at least was calm enough that I could walk past them and back to the living room.
 There I saw my niece curled up in a fetal position on the couch.
-I asked her if she was okay and she lifted her head: While she nodded her head to indicate she was okay, it was prety clear from the glistening of tears and redness in her cheeks she was anything but okay.
+I asked her if she was okay and she lifted her head: While she nodded her head to indicate she was okay, it was pretty clear from the glistening of tears and redness in her cheeks she was anything but okay.

 I walked deeper into the living room and saw the menagerie of supposed “friends” from Temple my sister had.
 They all sat there motionless like a bunch of brainless cows standing in a field.
 Not one of them stood up and said or did anything throughout this incident.
 Not when it started or even now when it ended.
 They sat their patiently, submissively and obediently all the while; not even asking me how I was doing or even moving an inch to comfort my niece who was still crying on the couch.

 I looked at them all, turned my head, found a seat and sat down to wait… To wait for my nephew to finally show up so we could all—as a “family”—celebrate the magic of Passover.

 Some short time later—after dust had settled and everyone was a bit more composed—the front door buzzer rang and there was my nephew.
-He was was immediately apologizing and putting on a charm offenseive to make nice to everyone.
+He was was immediately apologizing and putting on a charm offensive to make nice to everyone.
 It all seemed fake, self-serving and heartless but at least we could start the Passover seder as if nothing had happened, right?

 He was apologizing so much that at some point—when he was out of range of my brother—I went over to him and said, “Just sit down and let’s have a meal…”